TorchlightSoftware/axiom/README.md

 * Yeoman - Used for formalizing workflows, workflows are not extensible, there is no standard for organizing/extending the application runtime.
 * FireShell - Ditto.
 * Anvil.js - Very similar design goals to Axiom, and in fact we use the same underlying message bus (Postal.js).
-Whereas Anvil.js decided to back in the lifecycles, we wanted these to be extensible and therefore we have a more lightweight core than Anvil ships with.
+Whereas Anvil.js decided to bake in the lifecycles, we wanted these to be extensible and therefore we have a more lightweight core than Anvil ships with.
 We also wanted to extend the decoupled approach of tasks to building out the application runtime.

 # Installation